jonnonz1/nz-statute-book/acts/public/1991/resource-management-act-1991.md

 (4) A consent authority considering an application must ignore subsection (3)﻿(a)﻿(ii) if the person withdraws the approval in a written notice received by the consent authority before the date of the hearing, if there is one, or, if there is not, before the application is determined.
 (5) A consent authority may grant a resource consent on the basis that the activity is a controlled activity, a restricted discretionary activity, a discretionary activity, or a non-complying activity, regardless of what type of activity the application was expressed to be for.
 (6) A consent authority may decline an application for a resource consent on the grounds that it has inadequate information to determine the application.
+(6A) A consent authority may decline an application for a resource consent if the applicant has a record of significant non-compliance with a requirement of this Act—
+  (a) that is ongoing or repeated; and
+  (b) that, if the applicant is not a natural person, has been or is the subject of an enforcement order or a conviction under this Act or, if the applicant is a natural person, has been or is the subject of an enforcement order or a conviction under this Act within the previous 7 years.
 (7) In making an assessment on the adequacy of the information, the consent authority must have regard to whether any request made of the applicant for further information or reports resulted in further information or any report being available.

 ### 104A Determination of applications for controlled activities